jhauraw/jw-com-jekyll/resume/index.md

 [Wachsman Enterprises](http://{{ site.app.domain }}), Ojai, CA
 Current

 Industry consultant and contract web developer.
-Foundations in LAMP (PHP / MySQL), accellerating into the future with new front-end technologies and responsive mobile-first methods.
+Foundations in LAMP (PHP / MySQL), accelerating into the future with new front-end technologies and responsive mobile-first methods.
 Full competency in responsive frameworks such as Twitter Bootstrap and Zurb Foundation and merging them into popular CMS applications such as Wordpress.
 Competency working in Angular.js, Backbone.js, RUBY and NODE.

 **Web Development and Programming**